-Since 2007 Professor Templer has been active in the creation of initiatives to drive innovation that combats the causes and effects of climate change.
-In 2009 Professor Templer was part of a successful bid to the European Institute for Innovation and Technology (http://eit.europa.eu/) to create a Climate Knowledge Innovation Community (http://www.climate-kic.org/).
-In 2010 he became the Director of the UK arm of Climate-KIC and Director of Education for the whole KIC.
-He and his team created a very successful programme of education to inspire climate innovators and entrepreneurs and developed and ran what became the world's leading Cleantech Accelerator.
+Prompted by the outcome of collaborative research on biorefining he led, Professor Templer was part of a successful bid to the European Institute for Innovation and Technology to create a Climate Knowledge Innovation Community.
+In 2010 he became the Director of Climate-KIC UK and Director of Education.
+He and his team created a programme of education to inspire climate innovators and entrepreneurs and developed and ran the UK Cleantech Accelerator.
+The education programme has now trained almost 2,000 students in the arts of environmentally sustainable innovation and entrepreneurship and the accelerator has graduated 50 new cleantech businesses that have between them raised $180M in investment since 2012.

 et al., 2016, Pressure-dependent inverse bicontinuous cubic phase formation in a phosphatidylinositol 4-phosphate/phosphatidylcholine system, Chemical Data Collections, Vol:3-4, Pages:15-20